When it comes to monetization, I’ve tried it all.

-So it’s just a matter of being transparent with them.
+So it’s just a matter of being transparent.

-Here are some tips that will help you get in:
+Here are some tips that will help you get accepted:

 - Call Them Before They Call You: Shady affiliates try to fly under the radar screen.
-Give the network a call right after you apply.
+So give the network a call right after you apply.
 This shows you’re the real deal.
-I’ve been accepted into networks literally 10-minutes after applying just by picking up the phone.
+I was accepted into one network literally 10 minutes after applying.
+How?
+I picked up the phone and called.

 - Check Your Whois: Some networks check to see if your site’s whois address matches your mailing address.

-- Be Honest: Most CPA applications have a section that asks about your internet marketing experience:
+- Be Honest: Most applications have a section to learn more about your online marketing experience:

-Remember: you don’t need to be an affiliate marketing rockstar to get accepted.
+Remember: you don’t need to be an internet marketing rockstar to get accepted.

-I joined my first network when I was making about $20/day from Adsense.
-They just want people that put honest answers into these fields.
+In fact, I joined my first affiliate network when I was making about $20/day from Adsense.
+They just want you to put honest answers into these fields.

 So if you’re new to affiliate marketing, it’s OK to tell them that.

-One of the things I love about CPA is that you can make your site look Fortune 500…even as you promote $1.25 email/zip submits.
+One of the things I love about CPA is that you can make your site look Fortune 500… even if you promote $1.25 email/zip submits.

-In other words, don’t waste the opportunity to make your site look legit by slapping up a nasty banner:
+Don’t waste the opportunity to make your site look legit by slapping up a nasty banner.

-In fact, I’ve found that the more you integrate your advertising, the more people will click and convert.
+In fact, I’ve found that the more you integrate your advertising, the higher your conversions.

 For example, I own a site that’s 100% monetized with CPA.
 Most of the affiliate links are either contextual links or integrated into the site’s design.